nanakoohashi/Statistics/Theory.md

   - *Ex.
 The mean heights of men and women using the sample data.*
   - **Assumptions**: Normal distribution for each population.
 **Parametric Method**: Makes inferences based on assuming some statistical distribution of a population or for a statistic.
 (Normal distribution).
+**Non-Parametric Method**: Makes inferences based on data requiring fewer assumptions about the statistical distribution of the population (skewed).